Lullabot/copelandia-symfony/README.md

 1. Create a virtual host that points to code/web.
 1. Open app_dev.php/cofig at your web browser to set up a database.

+## Sending emails

+A the moment emails are sent through Gmail using Swiftmailer library.
+You need to set mailer_user and mailer_password at code/app/config/parameters.yml so emails can be sent.